-To prevent or control flooding, the inflowing water must find its way to drain, in case of heavy rain also, into the ground.
+To prevent or control flooding, the inflowing water that occurs in heavy rain must find its way to a drain, and then into the ground.
 The site should have a slope to allow the water to flow away from the building.
-Ground fixings on the property, e. g., driveways, parking areas, or paths, should be water-permeable and offer the possibility to seep out.
+Ground fixings on the property, e.g., driveways, parking areas, or paths, should be water-permeable and offer the possibility for water to seep out.
 In addition, drainage shafts and reservoirs help to store and drain water.